ravendb/bootcamp/src/Unit-3/lesson4/README.md

 }
 ````

-In this excercise you will preserve the session instance to use it again.
+In this exercise you will preserve the session instance to use it again.

 When the document is loaded, the associated `ETag` is retrieved, the UI is updated and a subscription for changes in this document is created.

 > An etag in RavenDB is a 128 bit number that is associated with a document.
-Whenever a document is created or updated, an etag is assigned to that document.
-The etags are always incrementing, and they are heavily used inside RavenDB.
+Whenever a document is created or updated, an etag assigned to that document is incremented.
+Etags are heavily used inside RavenDB.

 Changes API is compatible with the `Reactive Extensions`, which is great.
 Because of that we can use filter for events using the familiar LINQ syntax.
 We will
 implement the `DocumentChangedByOtherUser` and `DocumentChangedOnServer` in the following steps.

 ### Step 6: Saving changes

-Whenever the `SaveButton` receives a click the application will send the data to the server.
+Whenever the `SaveButton` is clicked the application will send the data to the server.

 ````csharp
 private int _savesCount = 0;